Snowflake-Labs/sfquickstarts/site/sfguides/src/getting-started-snowflake-python-api/getting-started-snowflake-python-api.md

 ## Managing DAGs
 Duration: 8

-When the number of tasks that must be managed becomes very large, individually managing each task can become a growing challenge.
+When the number of tasks that must be managed becomes very large, individually managing each task can be a challenge.
 The Snowflake Python API provides functionality to orchestrate tasks with a higher level DAG API.
 Let's take a look at how it can be used.

 Run the following cell in the notebook: